 I am the world’s leading academic specialist on the Kara (South Omo, Ethiopia).
 If you haven’t seen it yet, maybe take 26 minutes out of your busy day to check out the film I made together with a good friend.

-Additionally, I have done a good deal of research on the politics of cultural heritage in Myanmar.
+Additionally, I have done a research and published on the politics of cultural heritage in Myanmar.

 Most recently, I have studied customs and traditions of the Lake Constance region, where I was born and to where I returned in 2015.